 Anyway, I’d done my time and learned my lessons and all I had left to do, was prove it.
-And all was going quite well to date.
-I had already taken all but one of my exams without breaking into too much of a sweat and was riding my bicycle to school for the last of them that particular day.
+And it all was going quite well to date.
+I had already taken all but one of my exams without breaking into too much of a sweat.
+And this day, I was riding my bicycle to school for the very last time.

-“Wow, what a guy”, you may be thinking by now.
+You may be thinking, “Wow, what a guy,” by now.

-But if truth be told, what a jerk might have been much nearer the mark.
-You see I was young and still very cabbage looking (green) as far as the ways of the world went.
-And on my way to school I had to navigate a very steep hill.
+Truth be told, what a jerk might have been much nearer the mark.
+You see I was still very young and cabbage looking (green) as far as the ways of the world went.
+And on my way to school that day, I had to navigate a very steep hill.

-Well I huffed and I puffed and soldiered on uphill until I reached the top and when I finally got there I made the mistake of employing all of my previously learned cycling skills.
+Well I huffed and I puffed and soldiered on uphill until I reached the very top.
+Finally getting there, I relaxed and made the mistake of employing all of my previously learned bad cycling skills.

 Look mum, no hands….

 Next thing I knew I was bouncing head first over the bonnet of said vehicle.
-The bike stopped dead as the front wheel buckled to match the front wing of the car and I just carried on.
+The bike stopped dead as the front wheel instantly buckled to match the front wing of the car.
+And where the bike stopped, I just carried on.
 Crash – Bang – Wallop I went over the bonnet.
-All the traffic came to an abrupt halt around me and all eyes were now on my airborne body.
+All the traffic came to an abrupt halt around me.
+And all eyes were now on my air borne body.

 The driver of the car immediately stopped and raced to my rescue.
-I was lifted from the ground on the opposite side of the car to where my bike lay and he carried me to the comfort of a nearby shop where I was quizzed as to whether I was still breathing, alive, or indeed human.
+I was lifted from the ground on the opposite side of the car to where my bike now lay.
+And he carried me to the comfort of a nearby shop.

 But fear not dear reader.

-Apart from a few bruises, a fat lip and a severe denting of my egotistical pride, I was still in one piece and a lot more worried about getting to school for the last of my exams, than I was about all of the fuss I had just been a part of.
-The bike was retrieved and looked after by a kindly shopkeeper, my parents were informed and on their way over to take care of the legalities (which I heard no more of) and my ‘assailant’ offered me a lift to my school once he was sufficiently convinced I was still alive and kicking enough to once again be a part of polite society.
+Apart from a few bruises, a fat lip and a severe denting of my pride.
+I was still in one piece.
+More worried about getting to school for the last of my exams, than I was about all of the fuss I had just been a part of.

 I had earned myself the princely total of eight full passes.
 Five grade A’s, two grade B’s and one grade C. I now had eight shiny O’levels to prove my intelligence (provided that driver kept his mouth shut that is).
 My schooling had obviously worked.